 - Malton to Filey (★★★★☆)

 The Yorkshire Wolds Way is hard to get on and off, but offers chalk wolds and some great country to walk through.
-Still have to do some planning to work out the other half of the walk, but can use Malton as an entry and exit point and just about have a (very) long section from Malton to Filey to walk (I have included a recommended split in that walk in the write up to make it easier).
+I still have to do some planning to fully work out how to do the other half of the walk, but you can use Malton as an entry and exit point.
+I did Malton to Filey in one go, which is quite a long walk, but you can split it half way.

 International Adventures :

-I mostly walk in Britain, because I know it well and understand it.
-But sometimes I get very brave and venture further afield.
-Some of the more interesting things I have done that involve at least some walking are listed above.
+I mostly walk in Britain, but sometimes I get very brave and venture further afield.
+Some of the more interesting things I have done that involve at least some walking are listed above (with much shorter walks up in the Alps than along the river walks).

 Other Walks :